Pye Telecom History Group - Virtual Pye Museum

 Wireless Set C12 (1955)

-WS C12 stationWireless Set C12 was originally designed between 1948 and 1950 as a private venture by Pye Ltd to replace the Wireless Sets No. 19, but initially was not accepted for use by the British Army due to the MOD preference for a new series of hermetically sealed equipments which later came to be known as the Larkspur series.
+WS C12 stationWireless Set C12 was originally designed as the PTC202 between about 1948 and 1950 as a private venture by Pye Ltd to replace the 'A' set and intercom functions of Wireless Sets No. 19.
+Initially the PTC202 was not considered for use by the British Army due to the War Office preference for a new concept of hermetically sealed, water-proof equipments (which later came to be known as Larkspur).

-The official Larkspur replacement for WS19 was Station Radio C13 from supplier BCC Ltd, however, during the early 1950s when the C13 development program was clearly going to run late, the Pye C12 was adopted by the British Army as a temporary substitute for the Station Radio C13 in armoured fighting vehicles.
+The equipment selected to replace WS19 was Station Radio C13 from supplier BCC Ltd, however, during the early 1950s when the C13 development program ran late, the Pye PTC202 was evaluated and adopted by the British Army as Wireless Set C12 and used as the temporary substitute for Station Radio C13 in armoured fighting vehicles.
+C12 trial in a

-Due to the slowness of the C13 program and subsequent defence cut-backs affecting the purchase of new equipments, the C12 actually remained in service until the late 1970s.
-Although most C12 equipment bear the date 1955 the C12 was first demonstrated by the Army in July 1953 at a 3 day exhibition held at the Royal Aircraft Establishment, Farnborough by the Radio Communications and Electronic Engineering Association and sponsored by the Ministry of Supply.
+Due to the slowness of the C13 program and subsequent defence cut-backs affecting the purchase of new equipments, the C12 remained in service until the late 1970s.
+Although most C12 equipment bear the date 1955 it was first demonstrated by the Army in July 1953 at a 3 day exhibition held at the Royal Aircraft Establishment, Farnborough by the Radio Communications and Electronic Engineering Association and sponsored by the Ministry of Supply.
+It is pictured at right fitted into a Saracen armoured vehicle during its military trials.

 The equipment was constructed along similar lines to WS19, WS22 and WS62, and had the same overall external dimensions.
 It consisted of a waterproof main transceiver unit, a separate power supply unit and an external aerial tuning unit.
-The equipment could be connected to either WS19 type or Larkspur type control wiring harnesses.
-It is pictured above with the WS19 type drop lead adapter fitted.
+The equipment could be connected to control wiring harnesses of the WS19 type or Larkspur type.
+It is pictured above with the WS19 type drop lead adapter connected.
 See inside top view and underside view.

-The frequency range covered was 1.6 to 10.0 MHz, and the equipment provided electrical two-channel "flick" tuning operation by means of switched main tuning capacitors, each with its own colour coded dial mechanism.
+The frequency range covered was 1.6 to 10.0 MHz, and the equipment had a two-channel electro-mechanical 'flick' tuning system.
+The main set used switched main tuning capacitors, each with its own colour coded dial mechanism.
 The ATU had twin tuning inductors switched by relays under control of the radio unit.
-Transmit power out was 3 - 5 Watts AM at 95% modulation and 4 - 8 Watts output on CW.
+Transmit RF power output was 5 - 7.5 Watts AM at 95% modulation and 4 - 8 Watts output on CW.
 The equipment was intended to work into vertical rod aerials of length between 8 and 32 feet, but would also operate into a 100 foot wire.
 It was claimed that due to the high level of modulation achieved, the station was equivalent to a WS19 and HP Amplifier No. 2 combination (which gave about 25 Watts RF output, although with low level modulation).

 Different external power supply units were provided for 12 Volt systems or 24 Volt systems.
-Each used a vibrator to provide 250 Volt HT supplies to the receiver, and a rotary transformer to generate the 400 Volt supply for the transmitter.
+Each used an electro-mechanical vibrator to provide 250 Volt HT supplies to the receiver, and a rotary transformer to generate the 400 Volt 140mA supply for the transmitter.
 Early 24 volt PSUs ran sufficiently hot that a manually controlled cooling fan had to be added.
-Transistorised versions of both PSU were introduced in the early 1960s.
-The Crystal Calibrator No. 10 from Wireless Set No. 62 was used as an external frequency reference for the C12, but modified slightly to compensate for the different HT voltages.
+Transistorised versions of both PSU were made available in the early 1960s.
+The Crystal Calibrator No. 10 from Wireless Set No. 62 was used as an external frequency reference for the C12, but modified slightly to compensate for the different HT supply voltage.

-The C12 was manufactured for Pye Ltd at a facility in the Richard Garrett Engineering Works, Leiston, Ipswich UK, and later by Pye Scottish Telecommunications, Airdrie.
+The C12 was manufactured by Pye Ltd at a facility in the Richard Garrett Engineering Works, Leiston, Ipswich UK, and later at Pye Scottish Telecommunications, Airdrie.

 Production life: 1955 - 1965